From criminals to cocktails: How one London hotel started life as a Magistrates Court

 The Magistrates’ Court was particularly familiar to members of The Rolling Stones, with three bandmembers being tried at the location over a five year period.
 The group’s tragic guitarist Brian Jones (1942-1969) was charged with cannabis possession at the court in May 1968 and subsequently fined.
-Exactly a year later, the group’s frontman Mick Jagger and then-girlfriend Marianne Faithfull were in court following their arrest for cannabis possession following a raid on their Chelsea home.
+Exactly a year later, the group’s frontman Mick Jagger and then-girlfriend Marianne Faithfull were in court over their arrest for cannabis possession following a raid on their Chelsea home.
 Jagger was fined £200 and made to pay 50 guineas costs, although charges against Faithfull were dismissed.
 In 1973, Keith Richards was fined on drugs and firearms charges, while then-partner Anita Pallenberg received a conditional discharge for illegal possession of Mandrax tablets.

 When did the courthouse become a hotel?

 Prior to closing in 1998, Marlborough Street was the second-oldest magistrates court in the UK.
 It was then converted into a five-star hotel, opening in July 2004.
 The Number One court, complete with its judges’ bench, dock and witness stand, is now the Silk restaurant.
 The atmospheric English oak-panelled room is overlooked by a large glass domed ceiling.
 The former waiting room where the defendants would wait is now an atrium.
 Meanwhile, the lobby lounge is separated from the bar by iron bars.
-However, the most interesting original feature is the prison cell blocks, nown styled as VIP rooms in the hotel bar.
-The old beds where many suspects spent the night are now benches were guests to sit on as they sip their cocktails.
+However, the most interesting original feature is the prison cell blocks, now styled as VIP rooms in the hotel bar.
+The old beds – where many suspects spent the night – are now benches for guests to sit on as they sip their cocktails.
 Thankfully, the cell toilets are no longer in operation!
-The grand judges’ chambers are now the plush Magistrates’ Suites and feature some original Robert Adams (1728-1792) fireplaces.
+The grand judges’ chambers are now plush Magistrates’ Suites and feature some original Robert Adams (1728-1792) fireplaces.
 Overall, the hotel has 116 rooms, a swimming pool and health club, roof terrace and a private cinema.
 Aside from the original features inside, an original plaque reading Marlborough Street Magistrates’ Court remains at one of the entrances.

 - Courthouse Hotel, 19-21 Great Marlborough Street, Soho, W1F 7HL.
 Nearest station: Oxford Circus.
 For more information, visit the Courthouse Hotel website.